open-eid/cmake/README.txt

 Inner component, do not use.
-Contact for assistance by email abi@id.ee or http://www.id.ee
+Contact our support via www.id.ee for assistance.